Part 2: Wild Atlantic Way - Galway

 Exhibits include the largest Fin Whale Skeleton in Ireland, sharks from our coasts, shark nursery, Rays, the ‘infamous’ Splash tank, Octopus and ‘Nemo and Dory’.
 Galway Atlantaquaria is EAZA accredited, following best practice in animal welfare, education, and conservation.

 Finish off the day with a cruise on the Corrib Princess where your captain will bring you along the majestic River Corrib travelled by Viking invaders and Victorian steamboats.
 Hear about Galway’s ancient past, Celtic Mythology and stories of Galway’s feuding families.
 The castles that we will see were home to some of Galway’s most interesting characters and their exploits.
+Corrib Princess is currently closed but they will be reopening for group bookings of 20+ adults in April 2022, and will be open for scheduled sailings in May 2022.

 Hotels on the Wild Atlantic Way, Galway